Best Portable Solar Charger of 2020

 Analysis and Test Results

 Now more than ever, solar technology is growing in popularity.
 In this updated review, we've tested a full spectrum of portable models.
 We include small to large options that range from 5W to 40W.
-Spending time in Yosemite Valley, this test period meant that we got to check out the latest in #vanlife solar setups.
+By spending time testing these solar panels on the road, we get to see first hand the latest and greatest #vanlife solar setups.
 After looking over several options, we rated each on five important metrics.
-Whether you're checking out a set-up to put in your van, or a solar charger to power your iPhone while on a backpacking mission, our review offers excellent recommendations for anybody.
+Whether you're checking out a setup to put in your van, or a solar charger to power your iPhone while on a backpacking mission, our review offers excellent recommendations for anybody.

 Related: Buying Advice for Solar Chargers